 Short Bio -

-Nathan M. Richardson is an accomplished performance poet and published author.
-His published collections are "Likeness of Being" and "Twenty-one Imaginary T-shirts".
-He has also contributed to the following anthologies; The Poets Domain, The Cupola, The Channel Marker & Skipping Stones.
-Nathan has been a featured author at the following writers conferences/fesvitals; The James River Writers Festival, The Christopher Newport University Writers Conference, The PDCCC Literary Festival, the NSU William Carroll Literary Festival & the Hampton Roads Writers Writers Conference.
+A current resident and native of Suffolk, Virginia and 22 year retired veteran of the United States Army, Nathan M. Richardson is an accomplished performance poet and published author.
+His published collections are Likeness of Being, Twenty-one Imaginary T-shirts and The 7 Last Poems of an Unarmed Citizen.
+His work has been widely re-published in anthologies, magazines and newspapers such as the Channel Marker, The Cupola, Coastal Virginia Magazine and The Washington Post.
+Nathan has been a featured author at the following writers conferences/festivals; the James River Writers Festival, the Christopher Newport University Writers Conference, the PDCCC Literary Festival, the NSU William Carroll Literary Festival and the Hampton Roads Writers Writers Conference.

 For the past 20 years Nathan has been the organizer and host of the Poetry, Prose & Pizza Open Mic Series.
 These quarterly open mics are syndicated in the cities of Chesapeake, Suffolk and Prince George, Virginia.
 Nathan teaches a variety of workshops for emerging writers.
 Three of his most popular workshops are "Artistic Verses" - an ekphrastic poetry workshop, "Drop the Mic" - a poetry/storytelling workshop for middle and high school students and "Words Beyond Walls" - a poetry workshop for youth in juvenile detention centers.